pschuurmans/ansible-docker/README.md

 * Edit `ansible/hosts` with your remote hosts.

 ### Usage
-* Run the following command in the ansible folder:
+Run the following command in the ansible folder:
 ```
 ansible-playbook -i hosts site.yml
 ```
 This will install docker, if it isn't already installed, and build Docker images of the Angular projects in the root.
 When the playbook is finished, the Angular projects are reachable by the ports 81 & 82.

 ### Notes
-Currently the Dockerfile includes a container which build the Angular project.
-When using a CI/CD tool - for example CircleCI - probably the build already exist on the job container.
-Change the roles so that the dist folder will be copied and the build process in the Dockerfile can be skipped.
+If you're using a CI/CD tool like CircleCI, you would probably already have a builded app on you job container.
+If that is the case, to speed up the process, you can copy the build folder instead of the whole project and skip the build steps of the Dockerfile.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)